-- To be considered for a bursary, you must be eligible for and have applied to Student Finance England or equivalent assessing agency for an undergraduate means tested loan using a PN1 form or online application.
+- To be considered for a bursary, you must be eligible for and have applied to Student Finance England or equivalent assessing agency for an undergraduate means tested maintenance support using a PN1 form or online application.
 Those students undertaking a second degree may find that they are not eligible for loans, grants or bursaries.
 Use this web page to find out more information on funding for students studying a second degree.

 - If your course is funded by the NHS (ie there are no tuition fees to be paid) you will not be eligible for a University bursary.